National University of Malaysia: Opening

-On 18 May 1970, Universiti Kebangsaan Malaysia opened its doors to 192 undergraduate students in Jalan Pantai Baru, Kuala Lumpur, a temporary campus housing three main faculties, the Faculties of Science, Arts and Islamic Studies.
+On 18 May 1970, Universiti Kebangsaan Malaysia opened its doors to 192 undergraduate students in Jalan Pantai Baru, Kuala Lumpur, a temporary campus (Note: The campus buildings in Lembah Pantai are now occupied by Institute of Teacher Education, International Languages Campus.) housing three main faculties, the Faculties of Science, Arts and Islamic Studies.
 On 18 January 1972, the then-prime minister Tun Abdul Razak Hussein, after obtaining agreement from the working committee, decided to build the permanent campus of UKM on a 930 ha site in the town of Bangi, near Kajang.

 In October 1977, UKM moved to its present premises which form the main campus in Bangi.
 The campus has a size of 1096 ha.
 UKM has two health campuses, the Kuala Lumpur campus in Jalan Raja Muda Abdul Aziz, and the UKM Medical Centre in Cheras.
 The Kuala Lumpur campus consists of the Faculties of Health Sciences, Pharmacy, Dentistry and the Pre-Clinical Departments of the Medical Faculty.
 With a size of 20 ha, the Kuala Lumpur campus was established in 1974.

 The campus in Cheras consists of the Medical Faculty, the UKM Teaching Hospital (Hospital Canselor Tuanku Muhriz UKM (HCTM)) and the UKM Medical Molecular Biology Institute (UMBI).
 The Cheras campus was opened in 1997.
 Besides these campuses, UKM operates seven research stations (RS): The Tasik Chini RS, The Marine Ecosystem RS, The Langkawi Geopark RS, The Marine RS, The Fraser's Hill RS, The Plant Biotechnology RS and in the main campus itself, the UKM Campus Living Laboratory, which comprises the UKM Permanent Forest Reserve, or its Malay name, Hutan Simpan Kekal UKM as well as the Fernarium and the Herbarium.

 In 2006, UKM won the Prime Minister's Quality Award and achieved the status of a Malaysian Research University.

 In 2023, UKM established its first overseas branch campus in Lusail City, Qatar.
 The branch campus was established with the collaboration of The Regional Group of Qatar, who provided the facilities, infrastructure, equipments and materials for the campus.
 The agreement to set up the Qatar campus was signed on 19 May 2022 and the campus was opened by Prime Minister Anwar Ibhrahim on 14 May 2024.